IBM/telco-network-cloud-drivers/content/installation/lm/openshift/openshift.md

 ```

 ## Local HostPath storage
 OpenShift supports many [Persistent Volume Types](https://docs.openshift.com/container-platform/3.11/architecture/additional_concepts/storage.html#types-of-persistent-volumes) but in this case we'll be looking at `hostPath` Persistent Volumes created by helm-foundation.
-Read more about LM storage set-up [here](../../production/storage) and `helm inspect` command on your helm-foundation chart.
+Read more about TNCO storage set-up [here](../../production/storage) and `helm inspect` command on your helm-foundation chart.
 Default path on the host will be determined by the location from which you run the `oc cluster up` command, most likely `$HOME/openshift.local.clusterup/openshift.local.pv/`.

-- Create a sub-directory for LM volumes:
+- Create a sub-directory for TNCO volumes:
 ```
 sudo mkdir -p $HOME/openshift.local.clusterup/openshift.local.pv/lm sudo chmod -R 666 $HOME/openshift.local.clusterup/openshift.local.pv/lm